 Long-distance buses also serve Nuremberg, providing an affordable option for travel.
 The central bus station is at ZOB (Zentraler Omnibusbahnhof) near the central train station.

-Nuremberg has an excellent public transportation system that includes trams, buses, and a subway (U-Bahn).
+Nuremberg has an excellent public transportation system that includes trams, buses, and subway (U-Bahn).
 You can purchase single tickets or multi-day passes.
-The VGN (Verkehrsverbund Großraum Nürnberg) website or app can help you plan your journey and find the right ticket options.
+The VGN (Verkehrsverbund Großraum Nürnberg) website or app can help you find the right ticket options.

 6 Best areas to stay in Nuremberg for Christmas Markets are: